From its inception in 2004, the

 The Bike Library accommodates bicyclists and mechanics of all skill levels.
 We encourage mutual exchange of knowledge among patrons and volunteers of the Bike Library.
 Our goal is to elevate volunteers’ self-sufficiency and confidence in their mechanical skills.

-What do bike librarian volunteers do?
+What do bike librarian volunteers

 THE BETTER QUESTIONS IS: WHAT WHAT YOU LIKE TO DO AS A BIKE LIBRARIAN VOLUNTEER?